National Electoral Council (Venezuela): History

-The CNE was preceded by the Supreme Electoral Council, which was established under an electoral law on September 11, 1936.
+The CNE was preceded by the Supreme Electoral Council (CSE), which was established under an electoral law on September 11, 1936.
 This entity was replaced by the CNE in 1997 with the passage of a new Organic Law of Suffrage and Participation.

-Organization
+Structure

 The National Electoral Council (CNE) is composed of five persons; three of them nominated by civil society, one by the faculties of law and political science at national universities, and one by the Citizen Power.
 The three members nominated by civil society shall have six alternates in ordinal sequence, and each appointed by the universities and the Citizen Power has two alternates, respectively.
 Members of the National Electoral Council last seven years in office and be elected separately: the three nominated by civil society at the beginning of each period of the National Assembly, and the other two in the middle of it.
 Members of the National Electoral Council shall be appointed by the National Assembly with the vote of two thirds of its members.
 Members of the National Electoral Council will designate from among its members its president, in accordance with the law.
-(Article 296 Constitution of the Bolivarian Republic of Venezuela).
+(Article 296, Constitution of the Bolivarian Republic of Venezuela).